 Pursuant to the investment advisory agreement, dated as of December 6, 2016 (the "Investment Advisory Agreement"), by and between the Fund and the Advisor, and in consideration of the advisory services provided by the Advisor to the Fund, the Advisor is entitled to a fee consisting of two components - a base management fee (the "Management Fee") and an incentive fee (the "Incentive Fee").
-The Investment Advisory Agreement was amended and restated by the Board on December 12, 2017, effective February 1, 2018.
-The Investment Advisory Agreement was most recently renewed and approved by the Board on September 25, 2018, with an amended and restated Investment Advisory Agreement effective as of November 30, 2018.
+The Investment Advisory Agreement was amended and restated by the Board on December 12, 2017, effective February 1, 2018, and further amended and restated on September 25, 2018, effective as of November 30, 2018.
 Pursuant to the investment sub-advisory agreement, dated as of December 6, 2016 (the "Investment Sub-Advisory Agreement"), by and between the Advisors and the Fund, the Advisor pays the Sub-Advisor 40% of the Management Fee and Incentive Fee actually received and retained and not otherwise used to support expenses.